r-token/ryantoken.com-v4-ignite/Content/blog/catchup-v3.md

 author: Ryan Token
 title: CatchUp v3
 subtitle: Revisiting my first iOS app with new features and a fresh UI.
+description: Revisiting my first iOS app with new features and a fresh UI.
 date: 2024-04-03
 tags: swiftui, swiftdata, ios
 published: true